ViktoriiaTan/DSToolkits/report/report5.md

 - **pgAdmin:** To check our PostgreSQL database and display the predictions from Flask web application on pgAdmin interface.

-The requirement file was updated to include wandb and scikit-learn packages with fixed versions.
+The requirement file was updated to include pillow, psycopg and flask packages with fixed versions.

 |   Package  | Version |                             SHA256                             |
 |------------|---------|----------------------------------------------------------------|